• Categories

 Frequently Asked Questions

-A: Plan for a half barrel to serve about 40-50 people at a typical four-hour event.
+Plan for a half barrel to serve about 40-50 people at a typical four-hour event.
 For smaller gatherings of 20-25 people, a quarter-barrel keg of beer should suffice.
-Remember that consumption rates vary based on your crowd, weather, and available food.

-A: Check local liquor stores, beverage distributors, and even some grocery stores with extensive beer selections.
+Check local liquor stores, beverage distributors, and even some grocery stores with extensive beer selections.
 Many craft breweries also sell kegs for beer directly to consumers.
-Call ahead to check availability and reserve your keg, especially during busy seasons.

-A: Yes, you'll need a tap (also called a coupler) that matches your keg type, plus a way to keep it cold.
+Yes, you'll need a tap (also called a coupler) that matches your keg type, plus a way to keep it cold.
 Options include a kegerator, large tub with ice, or renting a commercial cooling system for larger events.
-When learning how to buy kegs, ask about equipment rental options.

 CONNECT WITH US